inkVerb/VIP/501-shell/Lesson-09.md

 *Clicking on any Piece Title will bring up our JavaScript "Meta Edit" box*

-*Note on HTML entity symbols: pieces.php, trash.php, in.piecesfunctions.php*
+*Note on HTML entity symbols: pieces.php, trash.php, in.metaeditfunctions.php*

 - *The pencil symbol next to each Piece Title*
   - *This often means "edit", so we should change that text...*